Isabella Lenhart: Trail User and Volunteer

 Throughout the hike she said “the scenery was really cool,” and referenced a blue racer snake she spotted while on the Trail.
 For dinner, she enjoyed the experience of a dehydrated Mountain House meal (lasagna).
 It wasn’t long before she earned the trail name Rockstar.
 “Everyone on the trip was really nice!”
 Isabella exclaimed.

-Aside from joining group hikes throughout Michigan, James and all three of his daughters – Breanna (14), Emily (13), and Isabella (8) – volunteer with the West Michigan Chapter of the North Country Trail Association.
-Last April, they helped build trail (NCT) in the Rogue River State Game Area and provided donuts for the entire crew.
+Aside from joining group hikes throughout Michigan, James and all three of his daughters – Breanna (14), Emily (13), and Isabella (8) – volunteer with the NCTA Western Michigan Chapter.
+In April 2018, they helped build Trail in the Rogue River State Game Area and provided donuts for the entire crew.
 “My kids can look back years, maybe even decades from now and be proud of volunteering on a trail for others to hike,” James said.
-The family is currently planning a hike with the West Michigan Hiking and Backpacking group for both adults and children.
-Participants will be encouraged to hike either 2.5 or 5 miles in Kent County’s Seidman Park.